 Unlike many new firearms entering the market, rifles, ammunition and replacement barrels were available when the Ranch Rifle was introduced.
 Wilson Combat has seven different loads, and HSM and Black Hills released offerings shortly thereafter.

-Range Time The Ranch Rifle is chambered for the 300 HAM’R for a reason.
+The Ranch Rifle is chambered for the 300 HAM’R for a reason.
 This cartridge takes the AR-15 up a step increasing its utility as a viable defensive weapon.
 I’ve had months of following along with Bill Wilson as the cartridge was developed, and I truly appreciate the added mass and energy of the .30-caliber projectile.

 The results of the accuracy testing for the Wilson Combat loads are shown in the accompanying chart, but I must admit to being biased toward the 125-grain Sierra Pro-Hunter and the 130-grain Speer Hot Core.
 Both showed MOA accuracy on the range and outstanding stopping power in the field.